cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 from ``SimPy.Simulation*`` if they were used.
 Internally, the keywords were mapped to a function that generated the according event.

-In SimPy 3, you directly yield :mod:`~simpy.events`.
+In SimPy 3, you directly yield :mod:`~simpy.events` if you want to wait for an event to occur.
 You can instantiate an event directly or use the shortcuts provided by :class:`~simpy.core.Environment`.

-Generally, whenever a process yields an event, this process is suspended and resumed once the event has been triggered.
+Generally, whenever a process yields an event, the execution of the process is suspended and resumed once the event has been triggered.
 To motivate this understanding, some of the events were renamed.
 For example, the ``hold`` keyword meant to wait until some time has passed.
 In terms of events this means that a timeout has happened.
 Therefore ``hold`` has been replaced by a :class:`~simpy.events.Timeout` event.

 .. note::

-    :class:`~simpy.events.Process` now inherits :class:`~simpy.events.Event`.
+    :class:`~simpy.events.Process` is also an :class:`~simpy.events.Event`.
+If
-    You can thus yield a process to wait until the process terminates.
+    you want to wait for a process to finish, simply yield it.

 **SimPy 2**